frudens/gofmdatamigration/README.md

 7. Run `gofmdatamigration -a account -p password`
 8. The same file as the prod folder is created in the `resources/migrated` folder.

+## Download

+You can download it from the release page.

 ## Usage

 Create a folder for data migration.